wapicom/API/README.md

 The trouble status is tied to a specific status in the status history.
 This should make it possible to see both the status change or its repetition, and to calculate the delivery attempt.

-## Getting Product's Remained Amount
+## Getting product's remained amount
 This operation allows you to get the stock remainders of the concrete product, or on the selected warehouse, or country.
 > `POST /stock/getProductRemainder`